NigelThomas/sqlstream-flink/README.md

 6. `join_n_agg_view` - This view computes time-series analytics on a 1-hour sliding window on the streaming result of the Join_view, partitioned by cellid (cell-tower ID)

 # Setting up SQLstream and Apache Flink
-The benchmark expects that SQLstream and Flink are already installed on the host machine.
+The benchmark assists in the installation of Apache Flink and SQLstream s-Server onto the host machine.
 The following steps describe how to install SQLstream s-Server and Flink, and how to test the SQL pipelines.

+The current default versions are: Apache Flink 1.15.3 and SQLstream s-Server 8.1.1.

 ## Pre-requisites

-1. Extract the attached tarball above under home directory
-    ```
-    tar xzvf sqlstream_flink.tar.gz
-    cd ~/sqlstream_flink
-    ```
+### For SQLstream and data generator
 2. Make sure openjdk-8-jdk & lsb-core packages on ubuntu are installed:
     ```
-    sudo apt-get install -y openjdk-8-jdk lsb-core python3
+    sudo apt-get install -y openjdk-8-jdk-headless lsb-core python3
     ```
 3. Install libssl-1.1.
 If you are using Ubuntu 22.04, you need to `wget` it)
     ```